ramtinJ95/Mywiki/C++ Tooling.md

 3) Run "make clean" then "bear -- make" and the json file will be generated.
 But note that the "-I" flag in step 2 has to be in the makefile compile command before doing step 3.
+4) If using CMake there is no need for bear on small hobby projects to get the lsp to work.
+It is simply enough to just pass the -DCMAKE_EXPORT_COMPILE_COMMANDS=ON flag when calling cmake.

 ---
 Status: :🌱: